zenodo/zenodo/docs/development/guide.rst

 To make a code contribution to Zenodo you will either have to submit a patch to Zenodo repository, but most likely also to one or more of the corresponding Invenio modules.
-This is because most of Zenodo's code is referring to Invenio, modules, with only a thin customization and configuration layer on top.
+This is because most of Zenodo's code is referring to Invenio modules, with only a thin customization and configuration layer on top.
 Making changes to Zenodo's code on your local instance are straightforward - just edit the code and restart the Zenodo